Ticket Information

 #Concerts at QPAC

-If you have purchased tickets to a QSO concert at QPAC and have elected to collect your tickets from the QPAC Box Office on the day of the concert, please have your confirmation receipt on hand and proceed to the QPAC Box Office on Level M.
+If you have purchased tickets to a QSO concert at the Queensland Performing Arts Centre (QPAC) and have elected to collect your tickets from the QPAC Box Office on the day of the concert, please have your confirmation receipt on hand and proceed to the QPAC Box Office on Level M.

 In Person